Blog Layout

 To avoid breaching privacy laws, rental property owners must know how to deal with mail addressed to former tenants.
 If you ever find yourself in such a situation, refrain from doing the following things:

-• Opening the Mail: You should never open mail addressed to your tenants without their consent, even if they don’t live in your property anymore.
+• Opening the Mail: You should never open mail that belongs to your tenants without their consent, even if they don’t live in your property anymore.
 However, if you accidentally open mail not addressed to you, don’t worry!
-By resealing the package or envelope and returning it to the sender, you will be free from any liabilities.
+By resealing the mail and returning it to the sender, you will be free from any liabilities.

-• Shredding or Disposing of the Mail: You cannot shred or keep any mail addressed to former tenants.
+• Shredding or Disposing of the Mail: You cannot shred or keep any mail addressed to the previous tenant.
 Even if it’s junk mail or advertisements, destroying mail not addressed to you is a serious offense that can have legal repercussions.

-• Recycling the Mail: While it may seem like a good way to dispose of unwanted mail, recycling is not a good way to deal with mail addressed to a former tenant.
-Unless the tenant gives you their consent to dispose of the mail, you must refrain from recycling or throwing it away.
+• Recycling the Mail: While it may seem like a good way to dispose of unwanted mail, recycling is not a good way to deal with mail that belongs to a former tenant.
+Unless the previous tenant gives you their consent to dispose of the mail, you must refrain from recycling or throwing it away.

 2. Contact the Tenant